Dfred/CollaSyst/README.md

 1. enforcing trust through citations and traceability of information;
 1. storing generated data over a blockchain (for trust, availability, …).

-Every resource of the system (such as money, people, energy source...) can be represented with nodes.
+Every resource of the system (such as money, people, energy source...) can be represented with a node.
 Grouping co-functional nodes together allows collapsing their complexity into an abstract node: a node with inputs and outputs to other functional elements outside of the group.

 Every transfer inside and outside the system can be represented with directed flows (inputs or outputs), and flow transformers (functional elements/nodes) of various effect.